PowerGridModel/power-grid-model-workshop/CONTRIBUTING.md

 This project follows the following [Code of Conduct](CODE_OF_CONDUCT.md).

-## REUSE Compliance

-All the files in the repository need to be [REUSE compliant](https://reuse.software/).
-We use the pipeline to automatically check this.
-If there are files which are not complying, the pipeline will fail the pull request will be blocked.

 ## Git branching

 This project uses the [GitHub flow Workflow](https://guides.github.com/introduction/flow/) and branching model.